schubergphilis/mercury/docs/configuration.md

-leastconnected | balance based on current clients connected leasttraffic   | balance based on traffic generated preference     | balance based on preference set in node of backend (see preference attribute) random         | up to the rng gods roundrobin     | try to switch them a bit sticky         | balance based on sticky cookie.
+leastconnected | balance based on current clients connected leasttraffic   | balance based on traffic generated preference     | balance based on preference set in node of backend (see preference attribute) weighted       | balance based on weight set in node of backend (see weight attribute) random         | up to the rng gods roundrobin     | try to switch them a bit sticky         | balance based on sticky cookie.
 Important!: to apply sticky based loadbalancing you Must apply the `Stickyness Loadbalancing ACL` mentioned in the ACL Attribute section